-Over the last ten years, the mitigation and preservation plans for environmental impact have obtained higher than expected results such as 21% decrease in overall energy consumption.
-The recycling rate for waste has been over barely 80% in 2015
+Over the last fifteen years, the mitigation and preservation plans for environmental impact have obtained results such as 28% decrease in overall energy consumption.
+The recycling rate for waste has been over barely 80% in 2016.

 In its General terms of purchase, the Company recommends to its suppliers to respect the 10 principles of the Global Compact and to obtain ISO 14001 certification.
 Dassault Aviation helps its main suppliers to improve environmental awareness through conducting on-site environmental audits.